rhdhorchestrator/rhdhorchestrator.github.io/content/blog/installing-orchestrator-via-rhdh-chart.md

 This blog introduces a streamlined installation method that allows users to deploy Orchestrator alongside Red Hat Developer Hub (RHDH) using a Helm Chart and with minimal configuration and effort.

-With this approach, the Orchestrator Plugin is installed directly within RHDH and deployed to a single target namespace.
-As a result, all RHDH components, SonataFlow resources, and serverless workflows coexist within the same namespace, simplifying the deployment footprint and operational model.
+With this approach, the Orchestrator Plugins are installed directly within RHDH and deployed to a single target namespace.
+As a result, all RHDH components, Openshift Serverless Logic platform services, and serverless workflows coexist within the same namespace, simplifying the deployment footprint and operational model.

 ## Background: RHDH Helm Chart